Send photos and a location pin

 Municipal pressure fluctuations in Randburg can stress dishwasher hoses, inlet valves and appliance seals.
 Repeated hose failures, hammering or very aggressive flow should trigger a PRV check, especially before a new appliance is connected in high-pressure zones.

-If water appears at the plinth or floor but both visible hoses remain dry, the issue may be a hidden cupboard route, wall feed, under-slab leak or nearby kitchen plumbing line.
-Leak detection becomes the correct route when the appliance is dry but the building fabric is wet.
+If water appears at the plinth or floor but both visible hoses remain dry, the issue may be a hidden cupboard option, wall feed, under-slab leak or nearby kitchen plumbing line.
+Leak detection becomes the correct option when the appliance is dry but the building fabric is wet.

 If the dishwasher drains slowly, smells, gurgles or sends water back into the sink, the main kitchen branch may be grease-restricted and should be checked before the appliance is blamed.
 This is especially relevant in older Randburg suburbs such as Linden, where kitchen branch lines can carry years of grease load.
 A dishwasher cannot drain reliably into a partially blocked branch line.